mldchan/PublicIssues/README.md

+> ⚠️ In maintenance mode.
+The author is focusing on other projects.

 # Public Issues

 Allow people outside of GitLab, GitHub or Forgejo to create issues in your repositories.
 Allow people to create issues inside your private repositores.